 Therapy and Counselling for Children and Adolescents

 Psychotherapy for children and adolescents refers to a variety of approaches, methods and techniques used to help children and adolescents who experience difficulties with either their emotions or behaviour, or both.
 Despite the fact that there are different types of psychotherapy, it must be pointed out that all of them rely on communication as the basic tool which will enable them to bring about change in a person’s feelings and behaviours.
 Psychotherapy may involve an individual child, a group of children, a family, multiple families, foster family and others.
-It is worth mentioning that in children and adolescents, playing, drawing, building and pretending as well as talking, are important ways of expressing/sharing emotions and resolving problems.
+It is worth mentioning that in children and adolescents, playing, drawing, creating, imaginative play as well as talking, are important ways of expressing/sharing emotions and resolving problems.

 Upon the commencement of the therapy, the psychotherapist obtains a full history of the child’s/adolescent’s problem by talking to the child/adolescent as well as the parents or guardians in separate sessions.
 Psychotherapy is often used in combination with other treatments (medication, work with the school or with the community).

 The therapeutic milieu which helps the child to feel comfortable, safe, respected and understood facilitates the child to express his/her thoughts and emotions and, thus, to use the therapy in a helpful way.

 Areas in which children and adolescents may present difficulties include:

 - social communication delays/deficits e.g. Autistic Spectrum Disorder (ASD)

 - attention, behavioural and impulsivity problems e.g. Attention Deficient and Hyperactivity Disorder (ADHD)

 - issues with identity and eating problems (Anorexia, Bulimia and Emotional Eating)